frank13trl/stc-e-cart/README.md

-# ecommerce-website
+# St. Thomas E-cart
-Full eCommerce Website with Admin Panel Built with PHP & MySql
+Shopping website with Admin Panel built with PHP & MySql

-PLEASE NOTE THAT THIS PROJECTED IN NOT SUPPORTED BY ME ANYMORE, FEEL FREE TO USE IT AS YOU LIKE
+Project by the 'P Gang'

 ## Getting Started